curl/everything-curl/cmdline/options.md

 curl uses to be exactly `I am your father`, including those three spaces.
 Then you need to put quotes around the string when you pass it to curl on the command line.
-The exact quotes to use varies depending on your shell/command prompt, but generally it will work with double quotes in most places:
+The exact quotes to use varies depending on your shell/command prompt, but generally it works with double quotes in most places:

     curl -A "I am your father" http://example.com